 Each Class C convertible preferred share is voting and convertible into 1⁄2 of one common share of RepliCel upon approval by the United States Food and Drug Administration of the commercial sale of TrichoScience's hair cell replication technology in the United States.
-The Class C convertible preferred shares cannot be sold, transferred or otherwise disposed of without the consent of the Company's directors.
+Other than transfers of Class C Shares among original shareholders of TrichoScience Innovations Inc., the Class C convertible preferred shares cannot be sold, transferred or otherwise disposed of without the consent of the Company's directors.